mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

   allows one to manipulate sample data with numpy or scipy functions (e.g. `simple bandpass filters <https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.iirfilter.html#scipy.signal.iirfilter>`__).
-  That can be useful for testing and prototyping but converting and algorithm to a parallel form requires additional steps described :ref:`here<parallel_processing>`.
+  That can be useful for testing and prototyping but converting and algorithm to a parallel form requires additional steps described here (LINK to parallel section)

 | Although scalar time series data are treated the same (i.e. as a
   vector) in every seismic processing system we are aware of, the